ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     that subject information requests are about the current user and SHOULD require direct interaction or proof of presence before releasing information.
 OPTIONAL.

-Additional fields are defined in the [Subject Information Request Fields Registry](#IANA-subject-request).
+Additional fields are defined in the [GNAP Subject Information Request Fields Registry](#IANA-subject-request).

 ~~~ json
 "subject": {